The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 How Long Does It Take To Complete The Annapurna Circuit Trek?

 This classic Annapurna Circuit Trek hike used to take about 3-4 weeks to complete by foot with teahouses along the way to offer food and shelter for trekkers, but can now be done in less time.
-With the construction of new roads, that landscape is changing.
+With the construction of new roads, the landscape and access points are changing.
 For better or for worse, the trek can now be done in as little as 10-12 days.
 There are even trips that cut it down to 8 days, which I do not recommend.

-If you’re interested in other hikes besides the Annapurna Circuit, there’s a great little guidebook with 14 of Nepal’s best hikes.
-Otherwise, keep reading for all information you need to plan your Annapurna Circuit hike.
+If you’re interested in other hikes besides the Annapurna Circuit, there’s a great guidebook with 14 of Nepal’s best hikes.
+Otherwise, keep reading for all information you need to plan your Annapurna Circuit hike this year.

 Can You Hike The Annapurna Circuit Alone?